netromdk/blurator/README.md

 4. `cmake ..`
 5. `make`

-This produces one binaries in the *bin* folder: blurator
+This produces the release version binary in the *bin* folder: blurator

+For debugging purposes swap out the `cmake ..` command with `cmake -DCMAKE_BUILD_TYPE=Debug ..`.

 Usage
 =====